polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 ---
-title: Benchmarking
+title: Benchmark Testing
 description: Learn how to use FRAME's benchmarking framework to benchmark your custom pallets and provide correct weights for on-chain computation and execution of extrinsics.
 ---

+# Benchmark Testing

 ## Introduction

-Benchmarking is a critical component of developing efficient and secure blockchain runtimes.
-In the Polkadot ecosystem, accurately benchmarking your custom pallets ensures that each extrinsic has a precise [weight](../../../polkadot-protocol/glossary.md#weight), representing its computational and storage demands.
+Benchmark testing is a critical component of developing efficient and secure blockchain runtimes.
+In the Polkadot ecosystem, accurately benchmark testing your custom pallets ensures that each extrinsic has a precise [weight](../../../polkadot-protocol/glossary.md#weight), representing its computational and storage demands.
 This process is vital for maintaining the blockchain's performance and preventing potential vulnerabilities, such as Denial of Service (DoS) attacks.

 The Polkadot SDK leverages the [FRAME](../../../polkadot-protocol/glossary.md#frame-framework-for-runtime-aggregation-of-modularized-entities) benchmarking framework, offering tools to measure and assign weights to extrinsics.
-These weights help determine the maximum number of transactions or system-level calls that can be processed within a block.
+These weights help determine the maximum number of transactions or system-level calls processed within a block.
 This guide covers how to use FRAME's [benchmarking framework](https://paritytech.github.io/polkadot-sdk/master/frame_benchmarking/v2/index.html){target=_blank}, from setting up your environment to writing and running benchmarks for your custom pallets.
-By the end, you'll understand how to generate accurate weights, ensuring your runtime remains performant and secure.
+You'll understand how to generate accurate weights by the end, ensuring your runtime remains performant and secure.

-## The Case for Benchmarking
+## The Case for Benchmark Testing

-Including or excluding transactions based on available resources ensures that the runtime can continue to produce and import blocks without service interruptions.
-For example, suppose you have a function call that requires particularly intensive computation.
-In that case, executing the call might exceed the maximum time allowed for producing or importing a block, disrupting the block handling process or stopping blockchain progress altogether.
-Benchmarking helps you validate that the execution time required for different functions is within reasonable boundaries.

-Similarly, a malicious user might attempt to disrupt network service by repeatedly executing a function call that requires intensive computation or doesn't accurately reflect the necessary computation.
-If the cost of executing a function call doesn't accurately reflect the computation involved, there's no incentive to deter a malicious user from attacking the network.

-!!!info "Benchmarking helps with predictable fees and computational outcomes."
-    Because benchmarking helps you evaluate the weight associated with executing transactions, it also helps you to determine appropriate transaction fees.
-Based on your benchmarks, you can set fees representing the resources consumed by executing specific calls on the blockchain.
+Benchmark testing helps validate that the required execution time for different functions is within reasonable boundaries to ensure your blockchain runtime can handle transactions efficiently and securely.
+By accurately measuring the weight of each extrinsic, you can prevent service interruptions caused by computationally intensive calls that exceed block time limits.
+Without benchmark testing, runtime performance could be vulnerable to Denial of Service (DoS) attacks, where malicious users exploit functions with unoptimized weights.

+Benchmark testing also ensures predictable transaction fees.
+Weights derived from benchmark tests accurately reflect the resource usage of function calls, allowing fair fee calculation.
+This approach discourages abuse while maintaining network reliability.

-### Benchmarking and Weight
+### Benchmark Testing and Weight

-Polkadot SDK-based chains use weight to represent the time it takes to execute the transactions in a block.
-The time required to execute any particular call in a transaction depends on several factors, including the following:
+In Polkadot SDK-based chains, weight quantifies the computational effort needed to process transactions.
+This weight includes factors such as:

 - Computational complexity
 - Storage complexity (proof size)
-- Database read and write operations required
+- Database reads and writes
-- Hardware used
+- Hardware specifications

-To calculate an appropriate weight for a transaction, you can use benchmark parameters to measure the time it takes to execute the function calls on different hardware, using different values and repeating them multiple times.
-You can then use the results of the benchmarking tests to establish an approximate worst-case weight to represent the resources required to execute each function call and each code path.
-Fees are then based on the worst-case weight.
-If the actual call performs better than the worst case, the weight is adjusted, and any excess fees can be returned.
+Benchmark testing uses real-world testing to simulate worst-case scenarios for extrinsics.
+The framework generates a linear model for weight calculation by running multiple iterations with varied parameters.
+These worst-case weights ensure blocks remain within execution limits, enabling the runtime to maintain throughput under varying loads.
+Excess fees can be refunded if a call uses fewer resources than expected, offering users a fair cost model.

-Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specific hardware used for benchmarking.
+Because weight is a generic unit of measurement based on computation time for a specific physical machine, the weight of any function can change based on the specifications of hardware used for benchmark testing.
 By modeling the expected weight of each runtime function, the blockchain can calculate the number of transactions or system-level calls it can execute within a certain period of time.

 Within FRAME, each function call that is dispatched must have a `#[pallet::weight]` annotation that can return the expected weight for the worst-case scenario execution of that function given its inputs: